I understand Senators McDowell and Bacik have spoken'

 I reserve the right, if I think it is appropriate, to filibuster.

-It has never been made illegal and it can be done.
+It has never been made illegal and can be done.
 I have no problem with filibustering.
 I exonerate Senator McDowell.

 It is unethical.